JAXA MENA Region Climate Change Impact Challenge | bitgrit

 2. Users can make a maximum number of 3 submissions per day.
 If users want to submit new files after making 3 submissions in a day, they will have to wait until the following day to do so.
 Please keep this in mind when uploading a submission.csv file.
 Any attempt to circumvent stated limits will result in disqualification.

-3. The use of external datasets is not strictly forbidden.
+3. The use of external datasets is strictly forbidden.

 4. It is not allowed to upload the competition dataset to other websites.
 Users who do not comply with this rule will be disqualified.